aabbtree77/towards-a-better-go/README.md

 - Ironically, ChatGPT has missed one obvious parenthesis, so this is fragile.

 - Installing [Java SDK](https://sdkman.io/), VS Code [Calva](https://calva.io/get-started-with-clojure/) and connecting Clojure to its famous power REPL went smoothly.
-Leiningen vs deps.edn are both fine, but all this feels... complecting?
+Leiningen vs deps.edn are both fine, but all this feels... complecting.

 F#: